1: How do I sign up for DRC Services?

 - Recovering drug or alcohol addiction

 5. Do students have to pay any fees for accommodations or services?

-Answer: There is no additional cost to the student for DRC services.
+Answer: There is no cost to register with the DRC.

 6. I think I may have a disability but I’m not sure.
 What should I do?

-7. What are my rights and responsibilities as a student with a documented disability?
+7. What are my rights as a student with a documented disability?

 Answer: As a college student with a documented disability, you have the right to “reasonable accommodations based upon your educational limitations” under Title 5 of the California Education Code and Section 504 of the Rehabilitation Act of 1973.
 Provisions of the law state that “No otherwise qualified person with a disability in the Unites States shall, solely by reason of disability, be denied the benefits of, be excluded from participation in, or be subject to discrimination under any program or activity receiving federal financial assistance.”

-Answer: The Department of Rehabilitation is a service of the State of California that helps prepare disabled persons for employment.
-Services provided to clients who are college students include funding for enrollment fees, books, supplies, and a transportation allowance, as well as counseling and job placement.
-If you have any more questions contact the DRC by calling 650-306-3259.
+Answer: Yes.
+The Department of Rehabilitation helps prepare disabled persons for employment and since education is necessary for competitive employment opportunities, the Department of Rehabilitation will assist college students (e.g. enrollment fees, books, supplies, and a transportation allowance, as well as counseling and job placement).
+If you have any more questions contact the DRC at email@example.com.